Bookworm100/PistolShrimpDB/Usage.md

 # Usage
 This is a list of all commands you need (so far) to operate this key-value store.
-There is also a list of commands I hope to implement in the coming weeks :)
+Note: for the operations allowing ands/ors, ands have precedence over ors.

 ## Basic commands:
 1. save